Benson Dillon Billinghurst: Biography

 Washoe County was the largest and best-financed school district in Nevada during Billinghurst's administration, and the programs he implemented were ahead of their time, implemented later by other districts.
-In 1933, the U.S. Department of Education rated Nevada's schools second in the nation, with only New York ahead of them.
+In 1933, the United States Office of Education rated Nevada's schools second in the nation, with only New York ahead of them.
 A seasoned member of the National Education Association, Billinghurst was well known in education circles, often consulted by educators from across the nation regarding their own schools and districts, as well as by lawmakers and governors, who considered his advice when introducing new legislation or reforming education programs.

 Billinghurst House

 Constructed in 1910, the Benson Billinghurst House was constructed by B.D.
 Billinghurst as a personal residence, a bungalow with varnished pine finishes.